Boxing pictures of Nelson Mandela (and daughter) hit harder than a thousand blows.3 August 2021

 For the next hour of the flight Madiba and I discussed only one subject – not his 27 years in jail, or his future tactics for negotiating with the white-dominated government.
 We talked about — boxing.
 I had pulled out a photograph I had in my briefcase: of Mandela as a young boxer.
 “Oh yes,” he enthused.
 “I remember that day very well.
 I did not win!”

 He had loved boxing, he said, because it relieved the strains of work as a young black lawyer operating in a profession that, in the 1950s, was almost entirely whites-only.
-Boxing provided a template for the world he dreamed of creating for all South Africans: a society where everyone was equal and treated on his or her merits.
+Boxing, he said, provided a template for the world he dreamed of creating for all South Africans: a society where everyone was equal and treated on his or her merits.

 “Boxing is egalitarian,” Mandela told me, eyes transfixed by the picture.
 “When you’re probing your opponent’s strengths and weaknesses, you’re not thinking about his colour or his social status.
 In the ring, rank, age, colour and wealth are irrelevant.”